French police start evacuating eco-activists at abandoned airport site

 They argued an old, inner-city airport 30 km (19 miles) to the south was congested and a security risk.

-But opponents said it was too costly, environmentally unfriendly and that there was another under-utilized airport 110 km (68 miles) to the north, near Rennes in Brittany.
+But opponents said it was too costly, environmentally unfriendly and that there was another under-utilised airport 110 km (68 miles) to the north, near Rennes in Brittany.